GETSI Teaching Materials >Flood Hazards > Unit 1: Introduction to Flooding

 The flood hazard assessment will include the following:

 1. Obtaining historical daily and annual maximum series for the USGS gauge to see how many times this area has been flooded since the date has been recorded.
-Instructions (Tutorial for downloading and plotting daily/annual peak series) on getting the daily and annual maximum series is included in the teaching material section, and should be provided to students.
+Instructions (tutorial for downloading and plotting daily/annual peak series) on getting the daily and annual maximum series is included in the Teaching Materials section, and should be provided to students.
 The flood stage for each station is usually provided on USGS graphs.
 If not, it can be obtained from the corresponding National Weather Service Advanced Hydrologic Prediction Service.
-The students will have to zoom to the station on the AHPS website, and then click to see a graph for the station which also shows the flood stage.
+The students will have to zoom to the station on the AHPS website, and then click to see a graph for the station that also shows the flood stage.
 This plot shows the flood/action stage on one axis and the corresponding discharge on the other axis.
 Use this discharge value as reference for the USGS annual maximum series in finding the number of times this gauge has been flooded.

 3. Get the FEMA flood hazard map for this area and display it using either ArcMap or Google Earth.
 Instructions on creating this map are provided in the Teaching Materials section.